ExoKomodo/reformer/README.md

 1. Run `M-x compile` and execute `make -k run-with-repl-server`
 1. Run `M-x geiser-connect`, default host, port `1689`
 1. Go to [`http://localhost:8080`](http://localhost:8080) and notice the incorrect pages. ![Wrong route for root page](./images/development-wrong-routes.png)
-1. Change the routing function back to what it was
+1. Change the routing function back to what it was.

 ```scheme
 (define (router request request-body)